 In 1845, Ngee Ann Kongsi, a Teochew charitable foundation set up by Seah Eu Chin, purchased a 29 hectare plot of land bounded by Orchard Road, Paterson Road and Grange Road.
 A cemetery known as Tai Shan Ting (泰山亭) was set up on the plot of land.
 The cemetery was cleared in 1957, and the exhumed bodies were transferred to the Teochew Funeral Temple at Ubi Road 4.
 The land was then parcelled up and leased to various organisations for development.
 Wisma Atria, Orchard Cineleisure and Mandarin Hotel all occupy parts of the former cemetery grounds.
 Ngee Ann Kongsi itself also developed a 10-storey Ngee Ann Building, which was demolished in 1985 to make way for Ngee Ann City (then known as the Orchard Square development).

 Today, Ngee Ann City remains as one of the larger and more iconic developments along Orchard Road.
 Its anchor tenant is Takashimaya department store, which has occupied a large portion of the retail podium since the development’s completion.
 To many shoppers, the Takashimaya brand has become synonymous with Ngee Ann City itself.
 In 1999, Library@Orchard was opened on the fifth floor of the podium, aimed at young adults who frequent Orchard Road.
 The library was closed in 2007 amidst rising rents.
-7 years later, a new Library@Orchard opened its doors at Orchard Central.
+7 years later, a new Library@Orchard opened its doors at Orchard Gateway.